SkretasLab/ProteoSeeker/README.md

 <p align="justify">ProteoSeeker is locate at "/home/proteoseeker/" and one can run it directly as a command-line tool.
 To retain the output the output path should be set in the volume or bind-mount.</p>

 # 4. Test cases
-<p align="justify">Some test cases reagarding the usage of ProteoSeeker as a command-line tool installed from source or through Docker. +++</p>
+<p align="justify">Below certain examples are provided on how to use ProteoSeeker.</p>

+## 4.1 From source
+<p align="justify">The use of ProteoSeeker installed based on its source is straightforward.
+Simply modify the parameters file according to your needs and run ProteoSeeker.</p>

+## 4.2 Docker
+<p align="justify">As an example for usign ProteoSeeker through its Docker image...</p>